 Through regular assessment, reflection, and high expectations, we ensure all pupils make strong progress from their starting points.
 Our curriculum outcomes are carefully monitored and evaluated to meet high standards of quality education and personal development.

-By the time they leave East Acton, our pupils are equipped with the knowledge, skills, and values to succeed academically and personally — ready to make a meaningful contribution to society and to help build a fairer, more sustainable world.
+By the time they leave East Acton, our pupils are equipped with the knowledge, skills, and values to succeed academically and personally - ready to make a meaningful contribution to society and to help build a fairer, more sustainable future.